-GC709 Counseling in the Elementary School (3.00 cr.)
+GC709 Counseling in the Elementary School

 Prerequisite: GC700, GC701, GC704.
 For those students who plan to function as counselors in elementary schools.
 Emphasizes theories and practices which are unique to guidance and counseling activities in such a setting.

 GC712 Human Development